 Roasted Butternut Squash filled with Spanakopita

 As a Thanksgiving side or as a great fall dish, this easy recipe is a winner.
-To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.
+To find some of the artisanal Greek products you'll need to make this, visit my online shop, where you'll discover a host of lovingly curated Greek ingredients.

 - 1 butternut squash

-- 1/4 cup Vrisi 36 extra virgin Bold or Organic Greek olive oil
+- 1/4 cup Extra virgin Greek olive oil

 - 1 small leek trimmed and chopped